stephje/work-day-scheduler/README.md

 ## Project Outline

-A simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows users to save events for each hour of the day.
 Runs in a browser and features dynamically updated HTML and CSS powered by jQuery.

 ## Acceptance Criteria